African - American First Ladies of Distinction

 Admiral Lillian E. Fishburne

-Admiral Lillian E. Fishburne ( b Marcy 25, 1949-), a Navy Officer, was the first to become a Rear Admiral in the United States, an appointment made by President Bill Clinton on February 01, 1998.
+Admiral Lillian E. Fishburne ( b Marcy 25, 1949-), a Navy Officer, was the first African-American female to become a Rear Admiral in the United States, an appointment made by President Bill Clinton on February 01, 1998.

 Michelle J. Howard

-Michelle J. Howard (April 30, 1960), a naval admiral, was the first to become a four-star admiral in 2014.
+Michelle J. Howard (April 30, 1960), a retired naval admiral, became the first woman to reach four-star admiral in 2014.
+She previously commanded a warship in combat, leading the 2009 rescue of Captain Richard Phillips from Somali pirates.

 FOLLOW US